jarulraj/sqlcheck/README.md

 ## What Is SQLCheck?

 SQLCheck automates the detection of common anti-patterns in SQL queries.
 Such anti-patterns often increase the time taken to run the queries on a database management system.
 Addressing these anti-patterns will, therefore, help improve the runtime performance of the queries.

-This tool targets all SQL dialects.
+This tool targets **all major SQL dialects**.

 ## Installation